counterfactual/monorepo/README.md

 - [protocols](/protocols) - The Counterfactual protocol for off-chain applications
 - [contracts](/contracts) - The on-chain smart contracts that implement properties of Counterfactual
 - [research](/research) - The research the protocol makes use of

-## Limitations

-1. **Conflict-free data structures.** Since state updates happen off-chain in state channels, there is a need to replicate the ordering property of a blockchain through a conflict-free data structure.
-In Counterfactual, we currently support turn-based state machines where the participant authorized to take their take (an action) is defined as a function of the state of an `App`.

-2. **Public auditability.** State channel applications cannot declare the state within the application to the public in a way that can be considered by the public as the latest state.
-For example, there is no equivalent to Etherscan for off-chain state since it is always possible for the participants of a state channel to falsify their claims.

 ## Contribute